matthieumeeus/dp-transformers/research/auditing-synthetic-text-generation/README.md

 #### 2.2 Inference

 As part of the inference component, we compute a membership signal for each target sequence - which is then further used to compute an RMIA score (combining the signal from the target and reference models).
 Computing the membership signal differs for each threat model:
-- Black-box model access.
+- **Model-based attacks**.
 With the option `expsum` we compute the likelihood of the target sequence predicted by the model.
 This comes down to a product of conditional probabilities - which becomes extremely small very quickly.
 Therefore we compute the log of the membership signal first, which is then transformed to the probability again at the level of the RMIA attck (in privacy-estimates).
 Importantly, we compute the sequence level likelhood in the same way as it is used during training, i.e. with the prompt attention mask equal to 1 and its labels to be ignored.
-- Synthetic data attack.
+- **Data-based attacks**.
 We here consider a variety of MIA methods, ranging from training an n-gram model to the mean similarity to the k closest records.
 Some things to keep in mind:
     - In this case, the training component actually returns synthetic data generated from the finetuned model (while above it return the finetuned model).
     - The n-gram signal is computed just as above, with a sequence-level likelihood that becomes extremely small very quickly and is propagated to the RMIA level through its log.
     - The distance based signals also need to be bounded by [0,1], where closer to 1 should correspond to more likely to be a member.
 Hence, we compute the *mean normalized similarity* to the k closest synthetic sequences.
 This is 1 when all k closest sequences are the same.
 By default, we consider jaccard, levenshtein (string space) and cosine similarity (embedding space) as similarity metrics and `k=1,5,10,25`.